casangi/casadocs/docs/tasks/task_sdatmcor.rst

    .. rubric::   Example 2

-   This example applies correction only to spw 23 but output all the data.
+   This example applies correction only to spw 23 but outputs all the data.
 Other spws are included in outfile but are not corrected.

    ::